petemod/28degrees-export/README.md

-# Export to QIF/CSV from 28degrees Master Card website
+# Export to QIF/CSV from 28degrees Latitude Financial Service Centre website

 ## Description

-This utility logs into https://28degrees-online.latitudefinancial.com.au website, using your username and password, and simply grabs all your transactions from there, saving them into QIF file.
+This utility logs into https://servicecentre.latitudefinancial.com.au/login website, using your username and password, and simply grabs all your transactions from there, saving them into QIF file.

+**Updated to support Latitude Financial Service Centre website**

 ## Installation